ml-energy/zeus/README.md

 jupyter lab
 ```

-After this, you can step through `evaluation.ipynb`, which will reproduce the paper's evaluation figures and tables.
+After this, you can step through `evaluation.ipynb`, which will reproduce the paper's evaluation (Section 6) figures and tables.
 Especially, our *Emulation* evaluations are all done in this notebook.

 ## Running Perseus